Biomarkers / Algorithm

 • A single stool sample can present a snapshot of potential precancerous adenomas and colorectal carcinomas along the colon and rectum1,3

 Learn more about the full Indications/Contraindications for the mt-sDNA test.
-Please see complete prescribing information for Cologuard in the Cologuard Clinician Brochure.
+Please see complete prescribing information for Cologuard in the Cologuard Clinician Brochure

 References